Paper, Fiber, and Textile Manufacturing

 Using magnetic bars for manual removal is an effective method for eliminating metal contaminants from these raw materials, ensuring that the plastic remains free from impurities during the production process.

 Sources of contamination can vary, including machine wear or damage during processing, or metal particles already mixed into recycled materials that were either not removed or not effectively removed from the original product.
+Stainless steel contamination is a common issue, particularly in plastics recycling, and must be addressed using high-strength magnetic materials.

 Impact of Metal Contamination